yuyue2013/klipper/docs/S-Curve.md

 S-Curve acceleration notes
 ==========
  * S-Curve reduces acceleration of short moves, effectively slowing them down
-    * this can be disabled by setting very high `max_jerk` value, e.g. 1000000,
-      but not advised
+    * this can be disabled by setting very high `max_jerk` value in the config, e.g. 1000000, but this is not advised
-    * jerk limit is not applied to extrude-only moves.
+    * jerk limit is not applied to extrude-only moves, they are always executed with the full `max_extrude_only_accel` acceleration.
  * When the move must both accelerate and decelerate, and acceleration for the move is below `max_accel_to_decel`, Klipper will not generate the traditional trapezoid, but will put deceleration right after acceleration.
-This is not a problem with    `acceleration_order` > 2 because the transition between acceleration and deceleration is smooth anyways (toolhead acceleration is 0 at the switching point).
+This is not much of a problem with acceleration_order > 2 because the transition between acceleration and deceleration is smooth anyways (toolhead acceleration is 0 at the switching point).
  * Instant toolhead acceleration may exceed the configured `max_accel` value.
-   `max_accel` serves as a limit for the 'average' acceleration during the move with `acceleration_order` > 2.
+   `max_accel` serves as a limit for the 'average' acceleration during the move with acceleration_order > 2.
 Still, there is typically no need to reduce it, unless the steppers start skipping steps.
  * S-Curve acceleration mode is less demanding on the extruder when pressure advance is enabled (unless `max_jerk` is set to a too high value).